mohibulmahmud/icann-aso-2024/README.md

 ---

+## Participants

+The session was attended by members of the ICANN community, ASO representatives, and Regional Internet Registry (RIR) stakeholders.
+Key participants included:

+- **Moderator:** Ozan (Participation Manager for the session)
+- **Presenters:**
+  - **Hervé Clément:** Address Supporting Organization Address Council (ASO AC) member, who introduced the session and provided background on ICP-2.
+  - **Kevin Blumberg:** ASO AC member, who delivered a detailed presentation on the updated ICP-2 principles.
+  - **Hans Petter Holen:** Chair of the NRO Executive Council (NRO EC), who provided insights into RIR governance and addressed questions related to support for struggling RIRs.

+Their contributions helped provide clarity on the goals of the ICP-2 update and its impact on the Internet ecosystem.

+---

 ## Why Update ICP-2?

 The **ICP-2 document**, originally created in 2001, has served as a guide for recognizing and managing RIRs.
 However, with advancements in technology, governance, and the evolving Internet ecosystem, an update was long overdue.
 The new version aims to: